kelvinwieth/bmw-quiz-service/README.md

 - To generate the database, you can either use the EF CLI with the command `dotnet ef database update`, or in the PM Console in Visual Studio with the command `database-update`.
 In both cases, don't forget to choose the `Infra.Data` as default project.
 ### Run the web API
 - Open a CLI in the `Presentation.API` project, and run `dotnet run`.
 If you want to use hot reload, use `dotnet watch run`.

+## About
+This project is a technical challenge proposed by [Zallpy](https://zallpy.com/) intership program, Zallpy Academy.